Skip navigation links

 Learn about our department research page for information on our focus areas, research groups, and faculty associated with each area.

-Visit our college research pages for more information on research across all Engineering departments.
+Visit our Research page for more information on research across all Engineering departments.

 For students taking graduate courses online, the College of Engineering has outlined a process, responsibilities, and resources to take proctored exams.
 If you are taking a graduate course online through the College of Engineering, visit Online exam proctoring fully understand the process and your responsibilities before completing an exam.